corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/running-a-node.md

 ### docker-compose

-If you created your nodes using [Dockerform](generating-a-node.md), the `docker-compose.yml` file and corresponding `Dockerfile` for nodes has been created and configured appropriately.
+If you created your nodes using [Dockerform](generating-a-node.md), the `docker-compose.yml` file has been created and configured appropriately.
 Navigate to `build/nodes` directory and run `docker-compose up` command.
 This will start up nodes inside a new, internal network.
 After the nodes are started, you can use the `docker ps` command to see how the ports are mapped.